Metal Theft: The Saga Continues.

 We’re Doing Our Share.

 As it stands, we at Peel Scrap Metal Recycling do take information from our customers to the extent possible under privacy laws.
-We co-operate fully with police whenever it is required.
+We co-operate fully with the police whenever it is required.
 We will not buy material we suspect of being stolen and as a member of CARI (The Canadian Association of Recycling Industries) we are not only bound by ethical standards, we are also alerted on a regular basis to incidents of theft both in Canada and the U.S. In one instance, this actually enabled us to help police recover material stolen in the Sarnia/Windsor area (from a scrap yard, paradoxically) and apprehend the perpetrators.

 Unfortunately, there have also been instances when police have contacted us, we have gone through all the paperwork and the case has simply sat in files and never was followed up.
 The police are most often extremely busy and these types of ‘victimless’ crimes do not always justify their time and expense.
 But this really sends the wrong message, especially to those engaged in the process of stealing materials they re-sell to scrap metal dealers.